moonlumen/Futurafox/README.md

 * Microsoft Edge and Google Chrome as an inspiration

 # Customization
-Futurafox is going to be more modular and customizable in the future; for now, I'll prioritize just developing the theme, or you can simply just edit the CSS!
+Minor customization can be done in the :root class of userchrome.css.